 - 23.3.5.1 Initiate Attendance protocol and consider if the Child meets the threshold for Early Help or Social Care involvement.
-Make a referral evidencing the actions you have taken. - 23.3.5.2 Absence meets the threshold for enforcement action as outlined in the Local Code of Conduct, Child stays on roll.
+If a referral is made, evidence the prior actions you have taken. - 23.3.5.2 Consider if a homevisit is required to ensure the child is safe and well, this can be conducted within the first 10 days of absence, if reason for absence is known (within 3 days if whereabouts is not known). - 23.3.5.3 Absence meets the threshold for enforcement action as outlined in the Local Code of Conduct, Child stays on roll.